JohannesBertram/FNN_Manifolds/README.md

 ## Plots

 Then, using the code in plotting/ you can generate encoding manifolds, decoding manifolds and trajectories, alongside additional paper figures.

+## Note

+Repository cleaning and usage guide still in progress, if you want to run experiments, please contact johannes.bertram[at]yale.edu